zjrohrbach/markdown-wkshts/Physics-Agenda.md

 1. Notes: Direction of Acceleration <sub>[video][dir]</sub>

-*If you are absent, please take a look at the video version of the notes provided.*
+*If you are absent, please take note on the video version of the notes provided.*

 Announcements